-Cyber crimes are like natural disasters—you never know when disaster strikes.
-Backing up your data on a daily basis to the cloud is an additional security effort so when a ransomware strikes, you’ll never have to pay just to gain access to your data again.
+Cyber crimes are like natural disasters: you never know when disaster will strike.
+Backing up your data on a daily basis to the cloud is an additional security effort so when a ransomware strikes, you won’t have to pay just to gain access to your data.
 I said ‘cloud’ because some ransomware attacks even get to your local servers which results in encrypted and locked servers.
-Backups don’t necessarily make a cyber security attack painless but it does help your business operations from completely being halted or debilitated.
+Backups don’t necessarily make a cyber security attack painless but it does help your business operations from being completely halted or debilitated.

 #3 Update your software

-Keeping your operating system, browser, anti-virus and other software up to date not only contains added new features but it also comes with latest patches for vulnerabilities.
+Keeping your operating system, browser, anti-virus and other software up to date not only provides you with added new features but also comes with the latest patches for vulnerabilities.
 These patches are usually free.
 One way to make this a regular habit is to determine a patching schedule and ensure that your servers and workstations comply.

 #4 Encrypt your data

-Your laptops, mobile devices, portable storage should be encrypted, including sensitive email and data in transit.
-It is an inexpensive way to keep your data safe with some tools that are free.
-Windows 10 for example, can encrypt any portable storage attached to your laptop through BitLocker.
-Office 365 also has built-in security features such as Data Loss Prevention (DLP), that protects sensitive data from inadvertent disclosure and Information Rights Management, which helps limit actions that users can take on files or emails.
+Your laptops, mobile devices, and portable storage should be encrypted, including sensitive email and data in transit.
+It is an inexpensive way to keep your data safe, especially with some tools that are free.
+Windows 10 for example can encrypt any portable storage attached to your laptop through BitLocker.
+Office 365 also has built-in security features such as Data Loss Prevention (DLP) that protects sensitive data from inadvertent disclosure, and Information Rights Management which helps limit actions that users can take on files or emails.

 #5 Develop a company culture for cyber security